cpske/ISP/software-process/index.md

 You should be familiar with the details of Waterfall, iterative and incremental, and the UP.

-[Agile](../agile/agile) is not a software process.
-It is a set of values, principles, and practices for sofware development.
+[Agile](../agile/agile) is **not** a software process.
+It is a set of values, principles, and practices for sofware development that apply to many processes.

 ## Goals & Milestones

-For any project, it is desirable to have goals and milestones.
+Any project should have goals and milestones.

-In iterative development, each iteration has a goal and criteria to evaluate if the goal has been achieves.
+In iterative development, each iteration has a goal and criteria to evaluate if the goal is achieved.

-Frequent [milestones](milestones.md) show progress toward finishing the project.
+Frequent [milestones](milestones.md) show progress toward finishing the project ... or toward finishing an iteration or "product increment".
-Just like a "goal", a milestone has objective criteria to evaluate if has been achieved.
+Like a "goal", a milestone has objective criteria to evaluate that is reached.

 ## Online Courses

 [Software Development Processes and Methodologies](https://www.coursera.org/learn/software-processes/), U. of Minnesota on Coursera.
 A good overview course for the activities in a software process.
 Some good advise on developer habits.
  * This course is part of a 4-course series "Software Development Lifecycle" by U.M. that looks interesting.

-*Engineering Practices for Building Quality Software* on coursera.org (free).
+[Engineering Practices for Building Quality Software](https://www.coursera.org/learn/engineering-practices-secure-software-quality) on coursera.org (free).
  * Also by U. of Minnesota.
+ * As the name suggests, it describes thing you should include in your process in order to improve software quality.

+*Agile Development using Ruby on Rails* (two courses on edX.org) by David Patterson and Armando Fox of U.C.
+Berkeley.
+This is very popular and content somewhat similar to this course, but we don't use Ruby on Rails.

 https://www.freestudy.com/best-free-online-software-engineering-courses/ description and links to other software engineering courses.

-There are many good courses on edX and Coursera related to this subject.
-Many are titled "software engineering" or "software development".

-A popular course pair on edX is "Agile Development using Ruby on Rails" by David Patterson and Armando Fox of U.C.
-Berkeley.

 ### Reading